Cochlear cupula

 The cochlear cupula is a structure in the cochlea.
 It is the apex of the cochlea.

 The bony canal of the cochlea takes two and three-quarter turns around the modiolus.
-The modiolus is about 30 mm in length, and diminishes gradually in diameter from the base to the summit, where it terminates in the cupula.
+The modiolus is about 35 mm in length, and diminishes gradually in diameter from the base to the summit, where it terminates in the cupula.
+The cupula points towards the anterosuperior area of the medial wall of the tympanic cavity.